w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 Making text more readable is of particular importance.
 This involves changing its visual appearance, using additional text-to-speech, and adapting the content.
-For instance, changing the font type, colors, spacing, and line width makes texts more readable for many people.
+For example, changing the font type, colors, spacing, and line width makes texts more readable for many people.
 Sometimes text-to-speech is used to assist reading further.
 Adapting the content involves rearranging sections of web pages, adding functionality